avehtari/BDA_course_Aalto/exercises/ex5_rubric.md

 ### Q10 - 1 point

-Is the interpretation of Rhat values correct (Rhat values are --- => chains probably converged and estimates reliable)?
+Is the interpretation of Rhat values correct (correct interpretation will be given in peergrade)?

 - No interpretation or discussion about the Rhat-values, or conclusions clearly wrong
 - Somewhat correct